manishucsd/py-codegen/README.md

 There is existing work showcasing MLIR Python bindings targeting `mlir.nvgpu` and `mlir.nvvm` can achieve decent performance on selected cases (a) JAX mosaic GPU work (see commits [1](https://github.com/google/jax/pull/20775), [2](https://github.com/google/jax/pull/20935/files)) and (b) LLVM/MLIR work on [NVDSL](https://github.com/llvm/llvm-project/pull/87065).
 This work adds value by using PyCute to scale several more senario by making the codegen more general.
 Additionally, apply the software design philosophy similar to CUDA/C++ (CUTLASS/CuTe) in Pythonic codegen (MLIR Python bindings/PyCute).

 I set out to do this work prove to myself that we can tame the PTX on Hopper architecture and get close to the CUTLASS's PTX using PyCuTe and MLIR Python bindings.
-If we can get close CUTLASS's PTX in a way we understand it (as much as we can), we should see similar performance.
+If we can get close CUTLASS's PTX in a way we understand it (as much as we can), we should see a similar performance.
 Refering to Figure 3., I see CUTLASS as codegenerator where C++ compiler triggers a tree of C++ templates to reach leaf nodes of inline PTX stiched together to form a kernel.

 <p align="center">
   <img src="./media/cutlass_c++_templates.png" alt="cutlass_c++_templates" height="200"/>
   <figcaption align="center">Figure 3.
-Code components building a Hopper codegen solution "almost" all in Python.</figcaption>
+Visualization of CUTLASS/CuTe C++ compiler triggering templates to reach inline PTX.</figcaption>
 </p>

-From my experience, I am now 98% certain that this is doable and the remaining 2% is software engineering and design problem, but remember ["the last 2% are the hardest part and that's why they leave it in the milk."](https://youtu.be/xk_Drdc1_jM?si=qQ19FgC_JKtTkuoW) I am joking here and the remaining work is probably more than 2%, but it is doable.
+From my experience, I am now 98% certain that Hopper codegen is possible all in Python achiving performance and scalability.
+The remaining 2% is software engineering and design problem, but remember ["the last 2% are the hardest part and that's why they leave it in the milk."](https://youtu.be/xk_Drdc1_jM?si=qQ19FgC_JKtTkuoW) I am joking here and the remaining work is probably more than 2%, but it is doable.

 ### Trade-offs
 An MLIR Python-based codegenerator will have some trade-offs which we discuss next.
 The pros section list the advantanges of using PyCute which are also discussed above.